bite123/sOCP/README.md

 - **Eg12.socp.upsite.tsv**, recording the the upstreaming three nucleotides of smORFs, as the nucleotides have been used in prediction.

 It usually takes a long time to predict smORFs from genome.
 While multi-processing is not available in sOCP, you might split the genome FASTA into small files, (e. g. one chromosome in one file) and run sOCP In parallel.

+**Note:**

+- As there will be a number of predicted smORFs located within canonical CDSs, subsequent filtering is recommended based on BED files of canonical CDSs and smORFs.

 # Contact